 These types of curriculum give importance to training pupils in particular subjects.
 Its main objectives are all the elements of knowledge that constitute a subject for study.
 Thus, the curriculum goes into the depth of the subject that gives specialized knowledge to the learner.
 The specialist teacher is appointed to deal with the subject in its analytical detail.

 Higher education is characterized by this subject-centered curriculum.
 It leads to higher study, research, and experimentation of individuals on the subject.
 This type of curriculum is more appropriate for students of academic interest and creativity talents.

 Broad field curriculum is a modification of subject centered curriculum.
 A broad field curriculum is a structure for achieving educational outcomes that combines related subjects into one broad field of study.

 The purpose of a broad field curriculum is to highlight relationships between subjects and to integrate the learning experience.
 The broad field design combines two or more related subjects into a single broad field of study, for example, Language Arts combines the separate but related subjects of Reading, Spelling, Writing, Speaking, Listening, and Composition.

 9. Activity Centered Curriculum

-The curriculum that gives priority to active learning of a subject may be known as an activity curriculum.
+The type of curriculum that gives priority to active learning of a subject may be known as an activity curriculum.
 The verbal system of education neither suits the mental need of the child nor the circumstances of life.
 It is the philosophy of Pragmatism behind this curriculum which beliefs in learning to be practical, useful, and work-oriented.
 Activity involvement in learning naturally gives better results.
 Work is a natural and easier means of learning anything.
 It is also the native and natural tendency of children.

 Further, the experience derived from work is more durable and more meaningful for life.
-So, modern educators like Froebel, Montessori, Dewey, and Ghandji in their respective learning methods have designed this activity curriculum for children.
+So, modern educators like Froebel, Montessori, Dewey, and Gagne in their respective learning methods have designed this activity curriculum for children.

 10. Null Curriculum